 It's usually best not to lock the tripod head in position, so that you can easily follow moving subjects (including standing or seated people, that are still most of the time, but might move).
 But for long telephoto shots, you might get a bit of wobble.
 A partial solution is to increase the friction without actually locking the head into place.
 Also, don't grip the panning arm like grim death, try to hold it in a relaxed manner.

-Use a tripod that's designed for the weight of your camera (that is, one that's rated to carry several times what your camera actually weighs—as you tilt the camera, and it becomes front or back heavy, leverage increases the amount of force on the tripod head).
+Use a tripod that's properly designed for the weight of your camera.
+That means one with a tripod head that's rated to hold several times what your camera actually weighs (because as you tilt the camera, it becomes front- or back-heavy, and the leverage increases the amount of force on the tripod head).
+Some tripod specifications (deceptively) only take into account the weight of the camera when horizontally balanced, others (properly) account for the apparent additional weight of a tilted camera (which could triple the weight of the camera, depending on the angle).
 It shouldn't wobble while you use the camera, the locks should be strong enough to hold the camera in any position, by themselves.
-Video camera tripods should let you do smooth pans and tilts, many still camera tripods aren't suitable for supporting a camera with movement.
+Video camera tripods should let you do smooth pans and tilts, most still-camera tripods aren't suitable for supporting a moving camera.

 Editing means putting together just the shots that you need.
 You should remove anything that doesn't belong (mistakes, lots of waiting around for something to happen, boring pauses between things, etc.), and remove things that are just pointless.

 NB: You can't fix filming errors with editing, you're stuck with them.
 Bad sound is bad sound, out of focus shots are out of focus, etc. If you make a mistake while filming, re-do the shot straight away.
 I've seen plenty of people waste lots of time trying to fix the unfixable, after the event, and either dumping a lot of material that they wanted to use (after wasting a lot of time), or including really awful material that should have been completely dumped.